uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/index.rst

 Attributes
 ##########

-The parameters passed to create a primitive descriptor specify the problem.
-An engine specifies where the primitive will be executed.
-An operation descriptor specifies the basics: the operation kind; the propagation kind; the source, destination, and other tensors; the strides (if applicable); and so on.
+The parameters passed to create a primitive descriptor specify the basic problem description: the operation kind, the propagation kind, the input and output tensors descriptors (e.g. strides if applicable...), as well as the engine where the primitive will be executed.

 *Attributes* specify some extra properties of the primitive.
 Users must create them before use and must set required specifics using the corresponding setters.